alwaysdata/documentation/content/accounts/billing/misc.en.md

 ## Deleting before expiry

 No refund will be made when an account is deleted or a server decommissioned before it expires.

+## Billing special processes

+Contact our [support](https://admin.alwaysdata.com/support/add) if you are already an alwaysdata user or our [sales team](https://www.alwaysdata.com/en/).